 Make sure they know they can speak to you about anything.
 People who exploit children often rely on the child not telling anyone.
 We have some advice on talking about difficult topics.

 Talk to them about the risks of child exploitation.
 Help them to spot the signs of coercion by talking to them about manipulative behaviour.
 This might look different depending on their age and level of understanding.
-There are some resources online that can help you with this.
+The CEOP (Child exploitation and online protection) website has resources to explain exploitation to children of different ages.

-If your child has additional learning needs and find talking hard, it may help to teach them to communicate in other ways.
+If your child finds talking hard, it may help to teach them to communicate in other ways.
 When a child struggles with communication they might not be able to express how they’re feeling verbally.
 Try and think about the ways your child best communicates with you.
 Decide on a plan to regularly check in with them.
 This might be through drawing, talking, writing, or using visual aids.

 If you are unsure, talk your child’s school for some more information.